About the Estate

-Our philosophy is to allow the fruit to speak for itself.
-Through minimal intervention and the use of traditional techniques, as well as the latest technology, we strive to create wines that show balance and finesse upon release and have the structure and pedigree to thrive with careful cellaring.
+Through minimal intervention; naturally occurring environmental yeasts; and a combination of traditional techniques and modern winemaking skills we strive to create wines that show balance and finesse on release but have the structure and pedigree to thrive with careful cellaring.

 Clive Otto - Chief Winemaker

 Clive was born in Tanzania.
-He grew up and was educated in Auckland, New Zealand.
-A vintage holiday job at the Matawhero winery in Gisborne led to postgraduate winemaking studies at Roseworthy, where Clive completed a graduate diploma in oenology in 1989 and, thus, entered the world of winemaking.
+He grew up and was educated in Auckland, New Zealand achieving a Bachelor of Horticulture Science.
+A vintage holiday job at the Matawhero winery in Gisborne led to postgraduate winemaking studies at Roseworthy, where Clive completed a graduate diploma in oenology in 1989 thus entering the world of winemaking.

 Fortunately for Margaret River, it was the lure of the surf that bought him to the West.
 In 1989 he started a winemaking career at Vasse Felix, spending 16 years producing outstanding wines.
 “Having a horticultural background and being a winemaker is an enormous advantage,” he says.
 “Making good wines starts in the vineyard and making premium wine is only possible if the grapes are of the highest quality.”